 (B) Z-scored single unit firing rates response to optogenetic stimulation in cre- mice (left) and volcano plot displaying the modulation index of pre vs stim single unit firing rates (right) for P2-12 mice (n=380 units and 24 mice),

 Taken together, these data show that optogenetic manipulation of INs robustly affects the neonatal prefrontal network in an age-dependent manner.
 Stimulating IN induces widespread inhibition of putative PYRs, whereas the contrary is true of IN inhibition.
 Both effects get stronger with age.
 However, the ability of INs to control the cortical inhibition does not qualitatively change during the first two postnatal weeks, resembling adult patterns.
-These data provides strong evidence against the long-standing hypothesis of network-level excitatory effects of GABA.

 Optogenetic manipulation of IN activity impacts pairwise spike train correlations